ballballu/CyberDIP_C17/README.md

 [CyberDIP](https://github.com/LostXine/qtCyberDIP) is developed by LostXine.

-We use CyberDIP platform to develop a program that can automatically play jigsaw puzzle on smart phone or pad.
+We develop the program based on CyberDIP that can automatically play jigsaw puzzle on smart phone or pad.

 ![Test1](/pic/test1.png)

 ![Test2](/pic/test2.jpg)